- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Find support in prayer, religious faith, or a spiritual outlook.

-- Have confidence in the family’s ability to manage whatever must be faced.
+- Have confidence in your family’s ability to manage whatever must be faced.

 - Share a sense of hope with one another.